 The European Union Emissions Trading System (EU ETS) is one of a number of measures used by the EU to reduce greenhouse gas emissions and combat the global threat of climate change.
 The system is designed to help meet the EU’s targets set in the Kyoto Protocol.
-The first phase began in January 2005 and ran until December 2007.

 Phase III free allocation